maxhoffmann/Baseliner/README.md

 // Apply a 28px baseline to all elements with class '.baseliner' baseliner.init('.baseliner', 28);

-// Apply a 28px baseline to all elements with class '.baseliner' on the page and add one baseline margin baseliner.init('.baseliner', 28, 1);

-// Apply a 28px/18px baseline to all elements with class '.baseliner' on the page and add one baseline margin baseliner.init('.baseliner', 28, 1, 18);
+// Apply a 18px/28px baseline to all elements with class '.baseliner' on the page baseliner.init('.baseliner', 28, 18);
 ```

 ## License